Ron Mix: After football

-Mix practiced law in San Diego, California with a practice focused on representing retired professional athletes in claims for workers' compensation benefits.
+Mix practiced law in San Diego, California, with his business focused on representing retired professional athletes in claims for workers' compensation benefits.
 Prior to that, he was a civil litigator.

 In 2016, the IRS accused Mix of filing a false tax return.
-Federal prosecutors said that Mix got referrals for clients from a non-lawyer, a former professional basketball player client of his named Kermit Washington and that Mix made contributions to two charitable foundations run by Washington that supported a school and other causes in Africa.
+Federal prosecutors said Mix got referrals for clients from a non-lawyer, a former professional basketball player client of his named Kermit Washington and that Mix made contributions to two charitable foundations run by Washington that supported a school and other causes in Africa.
 Mix took tax deductions for the contributions.
 Court records alleged that Washington diverted most of money donated to his charities for his own personal use.
 Mix pled guilty to one count of filing a false tax return.
 The plea agreement specifically said that Mix believed the charity was legitimate and did not know the funds were being diverted.
-Nonetheless, claiming the charitable contributions was wrong because Mix got something of value—the referrals.
+Nonetheless, claiming the charitable contributions were wrong because Mix got something of value—the referrals.
 US District Judge Greg Kays imposed a time-served sentence (less than probation).
 On February 24, 2019, Mix was permanently disbarred.